instancio/instancio/website/docs/user-guide.md

     <lnum>5</lnum> Builder for constructing `Predicate<Class<?>>` selectors.<br/>

 !!! info "The `allXxx()` methods such as `allInts()`, are available for all core types."

-Finally, convenience selectors provide syntactic sugar built on top of regular and predicate selectors.

 For example, the following predicate that matches `Long` fields annotated with `@Id`